i-max-xi/i-max-xi/README.md

 # Hi there I'm Max👋
 I always love a good challenge. <br>
-I specialise in JavaScript and React to build awesome pages and applications for you
+I specialise in JavaScript and React to build awesome features and applications for you

 <br>